samuelborrasca/D5akl/README.md

 ## My implementation

 The original is specifically meant for the 28-key [Zilpzalp](https://keeb.supply/products/zilpzalp).
-My version is for 34-key boards like [Re-gret](https://github.com/rschenk/re-gret), and is made with Kanata instead of QMK or ZmK.
+My version is for 34-key boards like [Re-gret](https://github.com/rschenk/re-gret), and is made with Kanata instead of QMK or ZMK.
 34 keys also allowed me to add Ä and Ö for Finnish typing.